DESCRIPTION

 Ransomware is a type of malware that locks the victim’s computer or encrypts the victim’s data and payment is demanded to regain access (van der Wagen & Pieters, 2018).
 When organizations fall victim to a ransomware attack, they are subsequently presented with a ransom note demand from the cybercriminals (Hull et al., 2019).
 This note not only informs the victim about their inaccessible files but also specifies the ransom amount and provides a digital communication channel with the perpetrators (Falco et al., 2019).
 Via this channel, the potential for a negotiation arises between the attackers and the victim.

-In this bachelor thesis project, we will have a closer look on real case negotiation logs.
+In this bachelor thesis project, we will have a closer look on ransomware negotiations and how they unfold.
 The project is part of the PhD project of Michalis Georgiou that focuses on ransomware negotiations and aims to gain an understanding on the influence strategies (Giebels & Taylor, 2010; see also Giebels & Euwema, 2024) being used by the threat actors and the victim’s negotiators.
 This research aims to uncover the underlying dynamics of these negotiations, hoping to contribute valuable knowledge to the fields of psychology and cybersecurity.

 RESEARCH QUESTIONS